SIGN IN / UP

 docker ps

-You can also install adguardhome with one command without using docker compose.
+You can also install adguardhome with a single command without using docker compose.

 docker run --name adguardhome\\